jreisinger/docs/data/notes/go/pointers.md

 * pointers are [really](https://play.golang.org/p/3Lz_C_sXaHv) 8 bytes
 * the point is they are always the same size no matter what type they point to
 * `nil` is an untyped identifier (in the universe block) that represents a lack of value

-`&` - the address operator, `*` - the indirection operator or denoting a pointer type

 Before dereferencing a pointer you must make sure it's not nil.